ISS Founders’ Fellowship with Skeletal Radiology

-Skeletal Radiology, the preeminent scientific journal dedicated to musculoskeletal (MSK) disorders, is owned by the International Skeletal Society (ISS) and published by Springer.
-The Founders’ Fellowship in Musculoskeletal Editing is awarded yearly to one physician or scientist who is interested in medical publishing and MSK disorders.
+Skeletal Radiology, the preeminent scientific journal dedicated to musculoskeletal (MSK) disorders, is owned by the International Skeletal Society (ISS) and published by Springer Nature.
+The ISS Founders’ Fellowship is awarded yearly to one physician or scientist who is interested in medical publishing and MSK disorders.
 It commemorates the first Editors of Skeletal Radiology, Harold Jacobson, Jack Edeiken and Ronald Murray.

 The Founders’ Fellowship is suitable for academic faculty who have begun to do research and publish their work.
 It is also suitable for established faculty who would like to be more involved in journal activities.

 It offers the opportunity to experience medical publishing, editorial leadership and ethical decision-making under the mentorship of the Editors of Skeletal Radiology and senior members of the Springer Nature publishing team.

 It teaches manuscript evaluation, editing and production.
 The Fellow learns the fundamentals of peer review and the elements of a good review.
 The Fellowship provides interaction with both reviewers and authors, participation in the selection of articles for publication, and management of articles in support of a production schedule.